auroramaurizio/SurfR/README.md

 ## Installation

-To install this package, start R (version "4.3") and enter:.
+To install this package, start R (version "4.4") and enter:

 ```{r install, eval = FALSE}